Skip to main content

 Two seats, two ranges

-Every stack depth has a Nash-equilibrium threshold for each seat, and the shape is what matters, not the 169 individual cells: pairs and aces always, then broadways, then suited connectors, and finally the offsuit junk that only the shortest stacks reach.
-Antes widen everything — more dead money makes a successful shove worth more, so both the jamming and the calling ranges stretch.
+Every stack depth has a Nash-equilibrium threshold for each seat — the unexploitable strategy that no opponent can profit from by deviating.
+Note that unexploitable is not the same as optimal against a known weak opponent: versus a caller who folds too much, you can jam even wider; versus one who calls too much, you tighten.
+Nash is the correct starting point, not the final answer.
+The shape is what matters, not the 169 individual cells: pairs and aces always, then broadways, then suited connectors, and finally the offsuit junk that only the shortest stacks reach.
+Antes widen everything.
+More dead money makes a successful shove worth more, so both the jamming and the calling ranges stretch.